adeclintonsitepu/HMDCNN-Tree/MNN Hierarchical/cifar-10/README.md

 ## Directory Structure

 - Demo: Contains Jupyter Notebook file that performs inference on sample images.
-- Models: Contains trained pytorch models of the modules of the MNN-Tree.
+- Models: Contains trained pytorch models of the modules of the HMDCNN-Tree.
 - Softmax Output: Contains the saved softmax output values; required by Averaged Softmax Likelihood.
-- Test: Contains scripts to find the accuracy of the MNN-Tree.
+- Test: Contains scripts to find the accuracy of the HMDCNN-Tree.
-- Train: Contains scripts to train the MNN-Tree's modules.
+- Train: Contains scripts to train the HMDCNN-Tree's modules.